mppmpp315/jekyll-now/_posts/2018-7-5-The Life of Muhammad.md

 I was asking a lot about Muslim countries and which ones were safe and which weren’t.
 Syria used to be safe before the war.
 It was fairly western apparently.
 If I applied for the CLS (Google it) in Arabic, I could go to Morocco, Jordan, or Yemen.
 Which was the safest?
 The answer Jordan.
 Ugh.
 I hated Jordan.
 I felt so uncomfortable.
 I decided that I would probably wear a hijab if I ever went somewhere like that long term.
 Lana said that as a white American, wearing shorts, men in somewhere like Egypt would view that as warrant enough to rape me.
 Nice.
 I thought back to all of the long skirts I brought to Kyrgyzstan last summer.
 I brought shorts that I thought I’d only be able to wear in England on my way home.
 I didn’t realize that Kyrgyzstan was very western.
 How naive.

 Yes.
 Lana believe Americans were fairly naive about the rest of the world.
+At some point, we talked about Americans.
+I didn't understand why everyone viewed the U.S. as this golden land.
+Lana explained how the U.S. was a country designed for immigrants.
+For example, somewhere like England was incredibly hard to immigrate to.
+There was also less corruption.
+But America was a place where if you came there willing to work hard, you could make it.
+Everyone who came to the U.S. came with the hope of achieving the American dream.

-Lana thought that as a female, I shouldn’t go to a Muslim country without a man/husband.
+Back to Muslim countries: Lana thought that as a female, I shouldn’t go to a Muslim country without a man/husband.
 Why did I need to go there?
 There were so many other countries for me to go to.
 Russia.
 Yeah, I can’t go there.

+We talked about marriage.
+I told Lana that not very many people asked me if I was married, even though that was seemingly a cultural norm.
+That was because I was still relatively young.
+Lana got married at 19.
+She said that her parents told her not to.
+It was fine.
+She had a good relationship with her husband.
+He no longer lived in Yerevan.
+I'm not sure what that meant.
+But Lana said that if she didn't get married so young maybe she would have more opportunities.
+She told me that there was no need for me to worry about that now.
+I still had so many more opportnities to take advantage of.

 We talked about military services and how JW’s decline it.
 I asked what they do here instead.
 There was no alternative service.
 I explained how JW’s in South Korea sit in jail for conscious objection.
 I needed to ask still to find out what they did here.